-Nations ‘nowhere near’ on a path to meet Paris climate goals01/03/2021 - by the Climate Centre
+Nations ‘nowhere near’ on a path to meet Paris climate goals

 The UN Friday published an interim report it describes as a “red alert” for the planet, showing that nations must do far more on emissions if they’re to achieve the Paris goal of limiting the global temperature rise to 2°C by the end of the century, let alone the more ambitious 1.5°C target.